Dick Wallen

 Richard “Dick” Wallen (born c.
-1937) is a former American football player who was a consensus All-American at the end position in 1957 while playing for UCLA.
+June 6, 1937) is a former American football player who was a consensus All-American at the end position in 1957 while playing for UCLA.
 He was awarded the 1957 W.J.
 Voit Memorial Trophy as the outstanding football player on the Pacific Coast.
-He was inducted into the UCLA Athletic Hall of Fame in 1996.
+He was inducted into the UCLA Athletics Hall of Fame in 1996.

 Early years

 A native of Alhambra, California, Wallen won 11 letters at Alhambra High School, including letters in football, tennis, track and basketball.
 He was also voted the prep Player of the Year in the Pacific League.
 Wallen enrolled at UCLA in 1955.
 He was converted by UCLA coach Red Sanders from a wingback to an end.
 Wallen was a three-year starter at the end position for UCLA in 1956, 1957, and 1958.
 As a sophomore, he caught 23 passes for 308 yards and two touchdowns.